1994

 ● 4-6-1994: Yes, I hear a mockingbird (?) singing all night long, a true sign of Spring.

 ● Fundamental social or political change is difficult, for at least one important reason: fundamental change usually entails a redistribution of some wealth, meaning that some relatively well-off people will lose money, and some relatively poor people will gain money.
 Poor people work for the change; well-off people resist it.
-And, very simply, the change resisters are stronger than the change supporters, because the resistors have greater resources.
+And, very simply, the change resisters are stronger than the change supporters, because the resisters have greater resources.

 A secondary reason is that the rich are also better organized: they always vote, and they vote in their economic interest; whereas, poor and working people often don’t vote, or vote foolishly.